-Tolerance, dependence and abuse
+Drug dependence and potential for abuse

 As with other opioids, in case of insufficient pain control in response to an increased dose of fentanyl, the possibility of opioid-induced hyperalgesia should be considered.
 A fentanyl dose reduction or discontinuation of fentanyl treatment or treatment review may be indicated